donkirkby/chess-kit/raw_rules/new_rules.md

 White has no active pieces on the first turn, so has nothing to move.

+In this example, White has just flipped a black rook card, and has to choose which order to move their pieces.

+    . . . .
+P . . .
+    . . . .
+B . . .
+    r . . .
+P . . .
+    . n . . b . . .
+    . . . . . . . .
+    . . . . . . . .
+    . . . . . . . .
+    . . . . . . . .
+    margins: 0, 0, 4.5, 0
+    card: back, 8.5, 0.5
+    card: r, 10.75, 0.5
+    card: back, 8.5, 4.5
+    card: P, 10.75, 4.5

+If they move their bishop first, then the top pawn can also move.

+    . . . . . . . .
+    . . . .
+P . . .
+    r . . .
+P B . .
+    . n . . b . . .
+    . . . . . . . .
+    . . . . . . . .
+    . . . . . . . .
+    . . . . . . . .
+    margins: 0, 0, 4.5, 0
+    card: back, 8.5, 0.5
+    card: r, 10.75, 0.5
+    card: back, 8.5, 4.5
+    card: P, 10.75, 4.5
+    arrow: e8, e7, white
+    arrow: e7, f6, white

+If they move the top pawn first, they would say "This pawn can't move," and then move the bishop.
+Either way, the lower pawn can't move.

 #### Stacked Pieces
 If a piece reaches the bottom row, it becomes stacked, and can't be moved or captured.
 If all possible downward moves for a piece are blocked by stacked pieces, then that piece is also stacked, and can't be moved or captured.

+In this example, the two pieces on the bottom row are obviously stacked, but the only one stacked in the second row is the rook.
+The bishop can move down to h1, and the queen can move down to any of the three squares below it.
+If the rook weren't between them, the queen could capture the bishop, because it's not stacked.
+However, it can't capture the stacked rook.

+    p . . . . . .
+N
+    q . . . . . . .
+    . . . . . . . .
+    . . . . . . . .
+    . . . . . . . .
+    . . .
+B . . . .
+    . .
+Q . . r b .
+    . . . . . r n .
+    margins: 0, 0, 4.5, 0
+    card: back, 8.5, 0.5
+    card: p, 10.75, 0.5
+    card: back, 8.5, 4.5
+    card: N, 10.75, 4.5

 ### Game End
 Turns continue until Black adds the last white piece, then White gets one last turn without flipping a card or adding a piece.

-Count points for each player's stacked pieces.
+Count points for each player's stacked and captured pieces.
+A captured piece is worth one point.
 A stacked piece on the bottom row is worth one point, on the second row is worth two points, and so on.
 The player with the most points wins.
 In case of a tie, look at the highest row with stacked pieces.
 The player with the most stacked pieces in that row wins.
 If still tied, continue looking at the next row down until you find a difference.
 If all rows are tied, the game is tied.

+In this example, the unstacked pieces have arrows showing all possible downward moves.

+    . . . . . . . .
+    . . . . . . . .
+    . . . . . .
+R .
+    . . . . . . . .
+    .
+P . . . . . p
+    . b . . k .
+K N
+    N .
+R .
+B r . .
+    p . n Q q r n b
+    margins: 0, 0, 4.5, 0
+    card: back, 8.5, 0.5
+    card: r, 10.75, 0.5
+    card: back, 8.5, 4.5
+    card: P, 10.75, 4.5
+    arrow: e3, d2, black
+    arrow: g3, g2, white
+    arrow: g3, h2, white
+    arrow: g6, g3, white

+To calculate the score, count the pieces.
+White has 2 captured pieces for 2 points, 1 stacked piece on the bottom row for 1 point, 3 stacked pieces on the second row for 6 points, 1 stacked piece on the third row for 3 points, and 1 stacked piece on the fourth row for 4 points.
+Black has 4 captured pieces for 4 points, 6 stacked pieces on the bottom row for 6 points, 1 stacked piece on the second row for 2 points, 1 stacked piece on the third row for 3 points, and 1 stacked piece on the fourth row for 4 points.
+That makes a total of 16 for White and 19 for Black, so Black wins.

 ## Parade Chess Solitaire
 Half the chess pieces are on parade, giving each other orders, and they have to